drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 #### Project Virtually Abandoned at Squibb

-Despite the promising blood pressure-lowering capability of teprotide, the peptide had low oral bioavailability due to its large size, which meant that it was unsuitable for development as a drug for chronic hypertension.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/project-virtually-abandoned-at-squibb-ef5a2c6e'><i class='fa fa-play' aria-hidden='true'></i></button>Despite the promising blood pressure-lowering capability of teprotide, the peptide had low oral bioavailability due to its large size, which meant that it was unsuitable for development as a drug for chronic hypertension.
 Further peptidomimetic efforts and random screening of thousands of compounds did not yield a better candidate.
 The ACE-inhibitor project at Squibb was thus halted in 1972.
 *[bioavailability]: The percentage of drug that is detected in the systemic circulation after its administration.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer